sous-chefs/chef-splunk/README.md

 cookbook doesn't support installing from networked package managers (like apt or yum), since Splunk doesn't provide package repositories.

+## Scope

+This cookbook was created by the Chef Ops team for manging Splunk forwarders in our internal infrastructure.
+It's being offered here in the hopes that others may find it useful.
+It will not work for anyone and the intention is not to make this cookbook cover every scenario.
+We would like to keep the scope limited and not expand the codebase to every possible use case.

 ## Requirements

 Chef 11.10.0+ for `declare_resource`.